Kylmalcolm/Baseball_Project/README.md

 Please refer to baseball_challege.ipynb, the powerpoint, and this readme for project documentation and code.

-We had an accident where someone overwrote something they sgoulsn't have.
+Someone accidently overwrote another person's updates on Saturday afternoon.
 We were weren't able to all reconnect to straighten it out until today.

 Per instructor's suggestion I created my own repo to store things in.
 The repo we worked on the project from (with all the commits) is here: https://github.com/eerofeeva/BaseballMadness